-A Dreamers-for-Wall Deal Could Pass the Senate — If Trump Let It
+A Dreamers-for-Wall Deal Could Pass the Senate — If Trump Lets It

 Even President Trump had declined to bring that issue into the debate over a replacement for the expiring DACA program.
 But the prospect of forcing Joe Manchin, Heidi Heitkamp, and Joe Donnelly to either vote for stripping federal funds from Chuck Schumer’s hometown or declare themselves soft on MS-13 proved irresistible for the GOP.
 And this proved unacceptable to the Democrats, who promptly placed a hold on debate, freezing the matter until Wednesday morning.

-So “immigration week” is not off to an auspicious start.
-And McConnell has insisted that one week is all he’s prepared to allow on this subject.
-He is also, reportedly, opposed to passing any immigration bill that can’t win a sizable majority of his own caucus.
-None of this bodes well for the 700,000 American-raised, undocumented immigrants who have either recently lost — or are on the cusp of losing — the legal right to live and work in the only country they call home.

-Still, the broad outlines of a bill that could win 60 votes are clear: Some variation on the old “amnesty for border security bucks” arrangement.
-In this case, the latter may take the form of funding for the president’s monument to American xenophobia; while the former may or may not include a pathway to citizenship, and may or may not cover all Dreamers (as opposed to merely that subset of the population that was born in time to apply for DACA).
+Six months ago, the White House was struggling to get Congress to toss even a symbolic amount of funds at Trump’s proposed monument to American xenophobia.
+A $25 billion appropriation for the wall is far beyond what most observers thought possible last year.
+But then, one could say the same thing about this president giving 1.8 million American-raised, undocumented immigrants a pathway to citizenship.
+And Trump only ever made that offer to soften the edges of his radical proposals for reshaping American demography.

+For the GOP’s more technocratic nativists, this deal is a disaster: A border wall is not actually an effective means of curbing of illegal immigration; and legalizing 1.8 million undocumented people — while preserving their right to sponsor the immigration of their siblings from overseas — is a recipe for what the (racist) kids call “white genocide,” and what senior White House official Michael Anton has described as “the ceaseless importation of Third World foreigners with no tradition of, taste for, or experience in liberty.”

-Unfortunately, the outlines of President Trump’s first, and (reportedly) only offer, also included halving legal immigration — a proposal that hurts a variety of Democratic constituencies, has little support from the business wing of the Republican Party, and would reduce economic growth, cut job creation, expand the deficit, and jeopardize Social Security.
+But there’s a reason Trump’s cuts to legal immigration have fallen out of bipartisan talks: The proposal hurts a wide variety of Democratic constituencies, has little support from the business wing of the Republican Party, and (relatedly) would reduce economic growth, cut job creation, expand the deficit, and jeopardize the long-term survival of Social Security.

-According the Washington Examiner, some Senate Republicans believe the path forward involves ignoring that piece of the president’s plan:

-A “skinny” version of immigration reform with language that’s scaled back from President Trump’s preferred bill is emerging as the only measure that could possibly win enough votes to pass the Senate, which was still struggling on Tuesday to find a consensus.

-While that bill would only include two of Trump’s four pillars, lawmakers said the truncated plan could provide the only viable pathway to an accord ahead of the March 5 deadline Trump has set for Congress to replace the Deferred Action for Childhood Arrivals program, or DACA.

-“It might be a two-pillar bill instead of a four-pillar bill,” Sen. Lindsey Graham, R-S.C., said Tuesday after meeting with Republican lawmakers in a closed-door meeting.
+grThe Graham bill might antagonize Tom Cotton — but unlike his immigration ideas, Graham’s (probably) have the votes to pass the Senate.
+And if Trump decides to endorse Graham’s legislation, Paul Ryan should be able to get the compromise through the House.

-But Trump has little interest in a two-pillar plan.
+Unfortunately for Dreamers (and/or, underemployed border-state construction workers), Trump has little interest in a two-pillar plan.
 Or, at least, that’s the message he’s currently sending.
-In the president’s view, the fact that his plan included legal status for 1.8 million Dreamers (instead of merely the 700,000 who had received legal status from the Obama-era program he cancelled) — and that said legal status included a pathway to citizenship (instead of merely immunity from deportation) — is proof that he’s already compromised.
-That part of the package already won the White House plenty of grief from the Breitbart right.
+In the president’s view, the fact that his proposal included legal status for 1.8 million Dreamers (instead of merely the 700,000 who had received legal status from the Obama-era program he cancelled) — and that said legal status included a pathway to citizenship (instead of merely immunity from deportation) — is proof that he’s already compromised.
+Going on the record for mass amnesty already won the White House plenty of grief from the Breitbart right.
 So, Trump has made his big concession.
 The fact that said “concession” is a measure the president often claims to support — as a positive good, in its own right — is irrelevant.
 He mildly upset Steve King; now, he deserves whatever else he asks for.

 That logic won’t hold in negotiations with Chuck Schumer.
 But Trump is less concerned with selling Senate Democrats on the fairness of his offer than he is with selling the public on the same.
 As Politico reports: